Legitimate Interest Statement (IAB TCF)

 3.1 Purpose test (why we rely on LI)

-Leanr’s legitimate interests are to (a) deliver advertising creatives reliably, (b) measure technical delivery and interactions for reporting integrity, and (c) protect Leanr’s systems and clients from fraud, abuse, and errors.
-Without this limited processing, Leanr cannot ensure accurate counting, prevent duplicate event inflation, or maintain secure and stable operations.
+Leanr’s legitimate interests are to (a) select and deliver eligible advertising creatives using limited data, (b) measure advertising delivery and interactions for reporting integrity, (c) understand delivery audiences through aggregate statistics, (d) develop and improve Leanr’s ad-serving services, (e) save and communicate privacy choices, and (f) protect Leanr’s systems and clients from fraud, abuse, and errors.
+Without this limited processing, Leanr cannot ensure accurate counting, prevent duplicate event inflation, apply privacy signals, or maintain secure and stable operations.

 3.2 Necessity test (why this processing is necessary)